Baynes83/Scalify/README.md

 ## Modular

 This project has a modular structure.
-This means that the app contains of multiple modules.
+This means that the app contains multiple modules.
 I think this picture explains this setup quite nicely.

 ![Modular](https://miro.medium.com/max/4800/1*R0eXIAd8_2A1jnfA1LqD2Q.png)